 Sitting right in the heart of London, this is a hotspot for collecting different Pokémon amongst the fountains and columns.
 There are even a plethora of events centred around Trafalgar Square, including walks starting here, pub crawls, and even a “lure party” with over 10k people having already confirmed their attendance.

 What about ground, rock, fighting and fire Pokemon?

 One of The Silph Road’s big findings was that these Pokemon are most prevalent in deserts and dry areas… which sadly, we’re a little short on in London.
 However, there’s certain spots where it seems these Pokemon are easier to find.

-Some of London’s Pokemon hunters have been tracking sightings on a website called Pokemapper.
+Some of London’s Pokemon hunters have been tracking sightings.
 Interestingly, fire, fighting and ground-type Pokemon seem to be popping up in Russell Square.
 We don’t know why this is, but it’s worth heading over…

 Stratford & Hackney: